soOwasTaken/holbertonschool-validation/module2_task5/README.md

 run:
 make check

+### Test

+To run automated tests for the API, run: make test
+This will execute a series oif automated tests that make requests to the API and check their responses.

+### Lint

+To run lint to your code :
+make lint
+This will execute golangci-lint to check your code.

 ### Validate
 succeed by default and should print the result on the stdout: make validate

-## Usage

-To build the website, run:
+### integration-tests:
+to run integration tests run:
-make build
+make integration-tests

-To clean up the website, run:
+this will run integration tests

+### Unit-tests

+To run unit-test :
-make clean
+make unit-tests

-To create a new blog post, set the `POST_TITLE` and `POST_NAME` environment variables and run: make post
+this will execute Golang unit tests.

+### Help

-To see a list of available commands and their usage, run: make help
+To see a liust of avaible comlmands and their usage, run: make help
-This will show a list of available commands and their usage information.
+This will show a list of avaible commands and their usage information.